junxit/us-congress-bills-117/bill.md

 - **(1)** by amending paragraph (8) to read as follows:
   > - **(8)** *Joint Task Force staff*
-  >   - **(A)** *In general* Each Joint Task Force shall have a staff, composed of officials from relevant components and offices of the Department, to assist the Director of such Joint Task Force in carrying out the mission and responsibilities of such Joint Task Force.
+  >   - **(A)** *In general* Each Joint Task Force shall have a staff, composed of personnel from relevant components and offices of the Department, to assist the Director of such Joint Task Force in carrying out the mission and responsibilities of such Joint Task Force.
   >   - **(B)** *Report* The Secretary shall include in the report submitted under paragraph (6)(F)—
   >     - **(i)** the number of personnel permanently assigned to each Joint Task Force by each component and office; and
   >     - **(ii)** the number of personnel assigned on a temporary basis to each Joint Task Force by each component and office.